Shismohammad/Shismohammad/README.md

 ## Hi there 👋
 <br/>
 I'm Shismohammad from India, and I am Software Developer.
-I enjoy learning languages and frameworks like Java, React and React Native, as well as working in computer vision.
+I am well-versed in C, C# and Java also can write code in C++, Python and MATLAB.
+I take great care in the experience, architecture, and code quality of the things I build.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I enjoy learning languages and frameworks like Java, React and React Native.
+Also I love working in computer vision domain.
 I have good experience in image processing.
-I am well-versed in C, C# and Java also can write code in C++, Python and MATLAB.
-I am an Artificial Intelligence enthusiast.
+Also I am an Artificial Intelligence enthusiast.

 <!-- --- -->
 #